Get exclusive member benefits & effect social change. Join Today

 Swallowing difficulty is the inability to swallow foods or liquids with ease.
 People who have a hard time swallowing may choke on their food or liquid when trying to swallow.
 Another medical name for swallowing difficulty is dysphagia.
 This symptom isn’t always indicative of a medical condition.
 In fact, swallowing difficulty may be temporary and go away on its own.

-Trouble swallowing may come from an obstruction in the throat such as trapped food, a swollen throat, or medical conditions that cause the esophagus to become inflamed.
+Trouble swallowing may come from an obstruction in the throat such as trapped food, a swollen throat, or medical conditions that cause the esophagus to become inflamed (esophagitis).

-A swollen tongue or swelling in the esophagus can also cause difficulty in swallowing.
+A swollen tongue or irritation in the oral cavity can also cause difficulty in swallowing.

 Esophageal dysphagia is the feeling that something is stuck in your throat.
 This condition is caused by:

-If you think you may have swallowing difficulty, there are certain symptoms that may be present along with difficulty swallowing.
+If you think you may have dysphagia, there are certain symptoms that may be present along with difficulty swallowing.

 These sensations may cause a person to avoid eating, skip meals, or lose their appetite.